Hexapoda

-The subphylum Hexapoda (from Greek for 'six legs') comprises most species of arthropods and includes the insects as well as three much smaller groups of wingless arthropods: Collembola, Protura, and Diplura (all of these were once considered insects).
-The Collembola (or springtails) are very abundant in terrestrial environments.
-Hexapods are named for their most distinctive feature: a consolidated thorax with three pairs of legs (six legs).
+The subphylum Hexapoda (from Greek for 'six legs') or hexapods comprises the largest clade of arthropods and includes most of the extant arthropod species.
+It includes the crown group class Insecta (true insects), as well as the much smaller clade Entognatha, which includes three classes of wingless arthropods that were once considered insects: Collembola (springtails), Protura (coneheads) and Diplura (two-pronged bristletails).
+The insects and springtails are very abundant and are some of the most important pollinators, basal consumers, scavengers/detritivores and micropredators in terrestrial environments.

+Hexapods are named for their most distinctive feature: a three-part body plan with a consolidated thorax and three pairs of legs.
 Most other arthropods have more than three pairs of legs.
-Most recent studies have recovered Hexapoda as a subgroup of Crustacea.
+Most recent studies have recovered Hexapoda as a subgroup of Pancrustacea.

 Morphology

 Hexapods have bodies ranging in length from 0.5 mm to over 300 mm which are divided into an anterior head, thorax, and posterior abdomen.
 The head is composed of a presegmental acron that usually bears eyes (absent in Protura and Diplura), followed by six segments, all closely fused together, with the following appendages: